andreas-schroeder/kafka-health-check/README.md

 # Kafka Health Check

-Health checker for Kafka brokers and clusters that operates by
+Health checker for Kafka brokers and clusters that operates by checking whether:

-* inserting a message in a dedicated health check topic and waiting for it to become available on the consumer side,
+* a message inserted in a dedicated health check topic becomes available for consumers,
+* the broker can stay in the ISR of a replication check topic,
-* checking whether the broker is in the in-sync replica set for all partitions it replicates,
+* the broker is in the in-sync replica set for all partitions it replicates,
+* under-replicated partitions exist,
-* checking whether under-replicated partitions or out-of-sync replicas exist,
+* out-of-sync replicas exist,
-* checking whether offline partitions exist, and
+* offline partitions exist, and
-* checking whether the metadata of the cluster and the ZooKeeper metadata are consistent with each other.
+* the metadata of the cluster and the ZooKeeper metadata are consistent with each other.

 ## Status
 [![Build Status](https://travis-ci.org/andreas-schroeder/kafka-health-check.svg?branch=master)](https://travis-ci.org/andreas-schroeder/kafka-health-check)